krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 # {'home': {'state': 'MN'}}
 ```

-This can make your code more concise if you're only going to be adding the same
-kind of container as subkeys in a dictionary.
-Where`dict.setdefault()` shines
-is when you need to create *deeply-nested* dictionaries or dictionaries that
-might not all have the same type.
-You see, you can't create a defaultdict of
+This can make your code more concise if you're only going to be adding the same kind of container as subkeys in a dictionary. `dict.setdefault()` shines when you need to create *deeply-nested* dictionaries or dictionaries that might not all have the same type.
+You see, you can't create a defaultdict of defaultdicts.
-defaultdicts.

 ```
 >>> myDict = defaultdict(defaultdict(dict))